pourmalek/covir2/Variable name structure.md

 #### Secondary variable names:

+Secondary variables have 3 subtypes: (1) store values and dates of peaks, (2) store a calculated daily CFR, (3) store values created for visualization of temporal succession of daily cases and daily deaths peaks.

-Secondary variables store values and dates of peaks, or a calculated daily CFR.
-In the latter case, positions 4-6 read as CFR.
-In the former group, positions 20-22 are related to values and dates of peaks (or other time points) of daily deaths and daily cases, ending in the following three characters: P??
+**(1) store values and dates of peaks*

+Positions 20-22 are related to values and dates of peaks (or other time points) of daily deaths and daily cases, ending in the following three characters: P??

 * Positions 20-22: P??